 Plantar fasciitis (PLAN-tur fas-e-I-tis) is one of the most common causes of heel pain.
 It involves inflammation of a thick band of tissue that runs across the bottom of your foot and connects your heel bone to your toes (plantar fascia).

 Plantar fasciitis commonly causes stabbing pain that usually occurs with your first steps in the morning.
-As you get up and move more, the pain normally decreases, but it might return after long periods of standing or after rising from sitting.
+As you get up and move, the pain normally decreases, but it might return after long periods of standing or when you stand up after sitting.

 Plantar fasciitis is more common in runners.
-In addition, people who are overweight and those who wear shoes with inadequate support have an increased risk of plantar fasciitis.
+People who are overweight and those who wear shoes with inadequate support also have an increased risk of plantar fasciitis.

 Plantar fasciitis typically causes a stabbing pain in the bottom of your foot near the heel.
-The pain is usually the worst with the first few steps after awakening, although it can also be triggered by long periods of standing or rising from sitting.
+The pain is usually the worst with the first few steps after awakening, although it can also be triggered by long periods of standing or when you get up after sitting.
 The pain is usually worse after exercise, not during it.

 - Age.
 Plantar fasciitis is most common between the ages of 40 and 60.

 - Certain types of exercise.
-Activities that place a lot of stress on your heel and attached tissue — such as long-distance running, ballistic jumping activities, ballet dancing and aerobic dance — can contribute to an earlier onset of plantar fasciitis.
+Activities that place a lot of stress on your heel and attached tissue — such as long-distance running, ballet dancing and aerobic dance — can contribute to the onset of plantar fasciitis.

 - Foot mechanics.
-Being flat-footed, having a high arch or even having an abnormal pattern of walking can affect the way weight is distributed when you're standing and put added stress on the plantar fascia.
+Flat feet, a high arch or even an abnormal pattern of walking can affect the way weight is distributed when you're standing and can put added stress on the plantar fascia.

 - Obesity.
 Excess pounds put extra stress on your plantar fascia.

 - Occupations that keep you on your feet.
-Factory workers, teachers and others who spend most of their work hours walking or standing on hard surfaces can damage their plantar fascia.
+Factory workers, teachers and others who spend most of their work hours walking or standing on hard surfaces can damage the plantar fascia.

-- Buchbinder R. Plantar fasciitis. http://www.uptodate.com/home.
+- Buchbinder R. Plantar fasciitis. https://www.uptodate.com/contents/search.
 Accessed Sept.
-27, 2016.
+7, 2019.

 - Plantar fasciitis.
-American Orthopaedic Foot & Ankle Society. http://www.aofas.org/footcaremd/conditions/ailments-of-the-heel/pages/plantar-fasciitis.aspx.
-Accessed Sept.
-27, 2016.
+American Orthopaedic Foot & Ankle Society. http://legacy.aofas.org/footcaremd/conditions/ailments-of-the-heel/Pages/Plantar-Fasciitis.aspx Accessed Sept.
+7, 2019.

 - Plantar fasciitis and bone spurs.
-American Academy of Orthopaedic Surgeons. http://orthoinfo.aaos.org/topic.cfm?topic=a00149.
+American Academy of Orthopaedic Surgeons. https://orthoinfo.aaos.org/topic.cfm?topic=a00149.
 Accessed Sept.
 7, 2019.